sabrinadr/conflict-book/intro-gc.md

-# Intro to Gender Critical feminism
+# Intro to Gender Critical Feminism

 Gender Critical feminism is exactly what it says - critical of gender.